knative/serving/docs/roadmap/scaling-2019.md

 Today cold-starts are between 10 and 15 seconds which is an order of magnitude too slow.
 The time is spent starting the pod, waiting for Envoy to initialize, and setting up routing.
 Without the Istio mesh (just routing request to individual pods as they come up) still takes about 4 seconds.
 We've poked at this problem in 2018 ([#1297](https://github.com/knative/serving/issues/1297)) but haven't made significant progress.
 This area requires some dedicated effort.

-One area of investment is to vet a local scheduling approach in which the Activator is given authority to schedule a Pod locally on the Node.
+One area of investment is a local scheduling approach in which the Activator is given authority to schedule a Pod locally on the Node.
 This takes several layers out of the critical path for cold starts.

 **Goal**: achieve sub-second average cold-starts of disk-warm Revisions running in mesh-mode by the end of the year.

 **Key Steps**:
 1. Capture cold start traces.
 2. Track cold start latency over time by span.
-3. Local scheduling design doc.
+3. Performance test for cold starts.
+4. Local scheduling.

 **Project**: [Project 8](https://github.com/knative/serving/projects/8)